Guide to Graduate Study in Integrative Biology

 - All of the forms submitted for completion of the relevant degree

 Most of the documents kept in this file, like birth certificates or passports, cannot be tampered with (e.g., have material on them whited out, etc.).
 Students have the right to review all materials in the academic file except letters of recommendation submitted on behalf of the student for which she/he has waived viewing rights.
-To view these documents, the student should make an appointment with the graduate secretary, and make clear at that time he/she will need to have the secretary or another member of the department staff present throughout the viewing.
+To view these documents, the student should make an appointment with the Graduate Program Coordinator, and make clear at that time he/she will need to have Lisa Craft or another member of the department staff present throughout the viewing.

-The graduate secretary also maintains a separate personnel file for each grad student who serves as a teaching assistant for the Department, as required by the GEU/MSU contract.
+The Graduate Program Coordinator also maintains a separate personnel file for each grad student who serves as a teaching assistant for the Department, as required by the GEU/MSU contract.
 This file contains evaluations of teaching performance submitted by faculty supervisors.
 The graduate student can view the materials in this file three times annually, as described in the GEU contract.
-The GEU contract can generally be found on the Graduate School website.

 For master’s (Plan A), master’s (Plan B) with research responsibilities, and doctoral students, it is the responsibility of the student to: